JSAbrahams/mamba_doc/philosophy/01 general features.md

 We can also use type aliases and type refinement to further refine types by adding conditions to them.
 Say we have the following:

-    type DeadComposer <- Composer where
+    type DeadComposer isa Composer where
         self.death /= undefined else Err("Composer is not dead.")

 We now rewrite my_function so it only works for `DeadComposer`s: